alchemyplatform/aa-sdk/site/getting-started/run-the-app.md

 <img src="/images/getting-started/gas-manager-configure.png" alt="Gas Manager Configure" />

 Once you create the policy, copy the Policy ID below the policy's header and copy-paste it into the .env file of your application as an environment variable called `NEXT_PUBLIC_ALCHEMY_GAS_MANAGER_POLICY_ID`.

+## Run the app

+Now it's time to run the app!
+You will need to install the dependencies and then kickoff the development server.

+To do this, we recommend using the [yarn](https://yarnpkg.com/) package manager so you will make use of the lock file we have committed to the repository and ensure you have the same library versions as we did.

+Run the app with three steps:

+1. Open a terminal to the location of your repository
+2. Install the dependencies by running `yarn`
+3. Run the development server with `yarn dev`

+And that's it!
+Your app should now be running on your [localhost](http://localhost:3000).

+Be sure to check out the code and modify it to your satisfaction.
+And once you're ready to look closer, jump into the next section [learn how it all works](./how-it-works.md).